St Swithun’s Catholic Primary School

-The Pupil Premium was introduced in April 2011.
-The Government believe that the pupil premium, which is in addition to main school funding, is the best way to address any inequalities between disadvantaged pupils and their peers.
-This money is for schools to decide how to use but should be spent in order to improve educational attainment of children from less privileged backgrounds.
+The Pupil Premium was introduced in April 2011 to address the inequalities between disadvantaged pupils and their peers.
+Schools decide how to use the Premium with the aim of improving educational attainment of children from less privileged backgrounds.
 From September 2012 schools are obliged to publish online information about how they have used the Premium.
 This ensures that parents and others are fully aware of the attainment of pupils covered by the Premium and the extra support they receive.

 The Pupil Premium is allocated to the school and is generated by children: